Trump says 'big progress' on possible China trade deal

 The two nations have been in a trade war for much of 2018, shaking world financial markets as the flow of hundreds of billions of dollars worth of goods between the world's two largest economies has been disrupted by tariffs.

-"Just had a long and very good call with President Xi of China," Trump wrote.
+"Just had a long and very good call with President Xi of China," Trump wrote on Saturday (Dec 29).
 "Deal is moving along very well.
 If made, it will be very comprehensive, covering all subjects, areas and points of dispute.
 Big progress being made!"

 Chinese state media also said Xi and Trump spoke on Saturday, and quoted Xi as saying that teams from both countries have been working to implement a consensus reached with Trump.